-The Metropolitan Improvement District conducts pedestrian counts each year during the important summer (August) and holiday (December) seasons.
+The Metropolitan Improvement District conducts pedestrian counts each year during the important summer (August) and winter (December) seasons.
 These counts are done during the “peak” times over the course of one weekday: the morning commute, lunch rush and the afternoon commute.
 Each shift is 1.5 hours.
 Nine sites have been consistently counted since 2007.
-The summer 2012 count included 17 sites throughout downtown.
+In 2013 pedestrian traffic was counted at 17 sites throughout downtown.

 Find more information and detailed reports at the links below: